 One common defense that a defense lawyer can make is that you were unaware of either the origin or the purpose of the money.
 If you have been charged with money laundering, it is important to contact a defense lawyer quickly to determine the best course of action for your case.

-At Elden Law Group, we have more than three decades of experience defending a wide clientele.
+At Premier Federal Criminal Defenders, we have more than three decades of experience defending a wide clientele.
 If you have been charged with trade-based money laundering it is important to have legal representation throughout the process.
 Penalties for trade-based money laundering can be severe, and it is important to protect your future.
 Our defense lawyers can help you navigate the legal system and can provide counsel based on your unique circumstances.
 Contact us today to schedule a free consultation.